Here is the latest update on our Road to Spartan Trifecta 2018:

 Team Power Systems is only days away from completing the first of our three races.
 Our team will tackle the Spartan Super in Jacksonville, FL on Saturday, April 28th.
 Joining Team Power Systems for the Jacksonville Super will be Power Systems Master Coach PJ Stahl and AXLE Workout CEO Andrew Page.
 We can’t wait to tackle this course with you guys!

-Our team has been training for the past two months together in our on-site gym, aptly named “The Power Zone”, as well as holding each other accountable for our own workouts around town at Knoxville area Orangetheory Fitness, Gold’s Gym, and Crossfit.
+Our team has been training for the past two months together in our on-site gym, aptly named “The Power Zone”, as well as holding each other accountable for our own workouts around town at Knoxville area studios and training centers.

 Below is one of our Team Power Systems workouts – grab a partner and give it a try!